How to ask for a pay rise

 2. Research comparable salaries

-Next, research the salary you feel your performance and results are worth by reviewing recent salary guides in New Zealand.
-This enables you to back up your request with evidence from the current market and demonstrate that the salary you are asking for is in line with your market value.
+Next, research the salary you feel your performance and results are worth by reviewing recent salary guides.
+This allows you to back up your request with evidence from the current market and demonstrate that the salary you are asking for is in line with your market value.

 Our Hays Salary Checker is a quick and easy tool that helps you understand typical salaries and your potential earnings based on your job title and location.

-3. Set an in-person or video meeting and keep your composure
+3. Set a meeting and keep your composure

 When it comes time for the meeting, maintain a professional manner.
 Take control but remain approachable and calm.
 Avoid becoming emotional and don’t discuss any personal reasons for why you might need extra money.
 Instead, present the business evidence you’ve gathered to support your pay rise request.
 If you’ve gathered appropriate proof, your grounds for an increase will be hard to ignore.
-Document your evidence to help keep your boss from altering the trajectory of the meeting.
-If you are feeling nervous, it will also provide you with notes to refer to so you do not forget to present all your points.
+List your evidence to help keep the meeting on track, and to give yourself notes to refer to so you remember to present all your points.

 Don’t expect an answer straight away when asking for a pay rise.
-In all likelihood, your boss will need to review their budget, talk to HR and draft the necessary documentation before a potential pay rise becomes official.
+In all likelihood, your boss will need to review their budget, talk to HR and draft the necessary documentation before a potential pay increases become official.

 4. This is a two-way conversation

-Entering the meeting with lofty expectations of big increases could put your manager on the back foot.
-You want to elicit a positive reaction from your manager when asking for a pay rise, so present your reasons from the outset, and then actively listen to their feedback.
+Entering the meeting with high expectations of big increases could put your manager on the back foot.
+You want a positive reaction from your manager when asking for a pay rise, so present your reasons, and then actively listen to their feedback.

 You will have your own points you want to get across but be mindful that it is a conversation, and your manager may have valuable feedback for you that can be used to work towards in the future.